Exness is excited to provide our useful internal transfer feature, allowing instant transfers of funds between Exness accounts 24/7!

-- Select To another user.
+- Select the To another user tab.

-- Enter the account number that you wish to make an internal transfer to, as well as the amount to be transferred.
 If it’s the first time you are transferring funds to that account, a notification stating - Note!
 You have not previously transferred funds to this account - will appear.

 There are a few restrictions regarding internal transfers: